Ayush09S/Tamagotchi/README.md

 WARNING - PRODUCTION FILES
 The gerber is provided for the JLCPCB or any PCB cutting, but the BOM and CPL may not work properly when ordered, since the pins will not be assembled.
 This project is designed to have been soldered yourself, if you wish to alter it so that it can be ordered, you may do that but this project does not work in that way.
 YOU HAVE BEEN WARNED.

-Sanity Checked by Kade Harrison
+Sanity Checked by Kade Harrison and Revant Pandey